hack3rs.ca network-security

 Published: April 23, 2024 (2024-04-23) • Post 23 / 24

-How to run a defender-grade edge audit: inventory exposed services, compare drift, prioritize by exploited vulnerabilities, and validate remediation with evidence.
+How to run a defender-grade edge audit: inventory exposed services, compare scan drift, prioritize by exploited vulnerabilities rather than severity scores alone, and validate remediation with direct testing rather than ticket status.

 why-this-topic-this-month